vEnhance/web.evanchen.cc/input/faq-contest.md

 I think that if you try to divorce the solving process from the writing process, it will damage your ability to do both.
+I treat the writing process as a chance to improve and clean the solution rather than merely a chore of transcribing it.

 Many of you have this idea that you should solve the problem first and then just transcribe what's in your head onto paper.